 Tips to make sure consequences are effective in teaching your child to change her behavior.
 When you discipline, your goal is for behavior to really change.

 When your child misbehaves and does not listen to you, you may be left wondering exactly how you should respond.
 One of the best ways to respond to misbehavior is allowing consequences to follow or giving consequences for the action.

-Here are some thoughts on discipline I liked from the book Making Children Mind Without Losing Yours.
+Here are some thoughts on discipline and consequences I liked from the book Making Children Mind Without Losing Yours by Kevin Leman.

 Leman points out that discipline should focus on the reality of the situation (page 28).
 He uses the example of breaking a toy.
 If your child breaks a toy, you do not run out and buy a new one to replace it.
 You have your child pay for it out of allowance or earning money to replace it if you do not do allowance.
 Reality says, “you broke a toy, you must replace it.”

 Reality means your child is accountable for his actions and that unacceptable behavior has no payoff (page 43).

 Now here is a point he makes that I think is very important.
 The reality you must deal with is your child’s perception of it (page 32).

 Everyone has a different perspective of reality.
 It is what your child thinks that counts.

 He then focuses on a few areas that affect your child’s perception of reality.
 Birth order is one.
 Each child will view a situation differently.
 One child might feel like another child is loved more than he is.
 You can tell your child that you don’t love older sister more than him all you want, but he will still have his perception of reality.
 If your child perceives that he got away with something, then he really got away with it even if you think you have applied some consequence.